jxxcarlson/scripta-compiler/mkdocs/docs-scripta-compiler/lx.md

 package and can be run using velociraptor (command: `vr`).
 Some examples:

-- vr lxparse lxtest/a1.txt
+- vr lxpb lxtest/a1.txt

 - vr rt foo.txt

 - vr bench init 100 bench/harmonic.tex